Arungopal1/M2C-ARMY-01/README.md

-# 💻 PC Builder Recommendation System
+# 💻 AI PC Builder Component Recommendation System

 An AI-powered system that recommends the best compatible PC components based on user input such as budget and use case (e.g., gaming, editing, office).
 Built with modern technologies like *FastAPI, **FAISS, **Sentence Transformers, and **React.js*, the system enables fast, intelligent, and user-friendly custom PC configurations.